hyperledger/firefly-fir/text/0012-namespace-isolation.md

 * Multiple namespaces may share a single contract deployment.
 * There is no way to query network version (the lack of a version method implies V1).
 * The new "network action" functionality (see below) is exercised by sending marker parameters through `pinBatch`.
+* In FireFly v1.0.x and earlier, multi-party identities must be pinned with the special "ff_system" namespace.
+* In FireFly v1.1.0 and later, multi-party identities may be pinned either with "ff_system" or the namespace on which they are used.

 **Network Version 2**

 * `pinBatch()` takes 4 parameters (namespace is omitted).
 It emits the `BatchPin` event.
-* Separate namespaces should use separate contract deployments.
+* Separate namespaces should use separate contract deployments (all batches on a given contract are implicitly part of one namespace).
 * `networkVersion()` method is added to return an integer for the version.
 * `networkAction()` is added for invoking network actions.
 For ordering and backwards compatibility, it still emits `BatchPin`.
+* Not compatible with FireFly v1.0.x or earlier.
+* Multi-party identities must be pinned with the namespace on which they are used.

-The contract intentionally still has a single `BatchPin` event, which is used both for recording actual batches, and for recording network actions (by repurposing some of the parameters).
+As noted above, the contract intentionally still has a single `BatchPin` event, which is used both for recording actual batches, and for recording network actions (by repurposing some of the parameters).
 This is primarily because existing ethconnect/fabconnect connectors do not guarantee strong ordering across separate events.

 A new `/network/action` API is added, with a single supported action expressed as `{"type": "terminate"}`.
 This action will send a special blockchain transaction that signals all